Bryce-Taylor/Capstone-Project/README.md

 4. Adjusting Schedules - Mangers can edit the schedule
 5. Managers limitations - Mangers can to check off 3 chores
 6. User limitations - Users can only work 2 days a week
+7. Email - Users will receive an email about the schedule
-7. Scorecards - Everyone will receive a scorecard with performance percentage
+8. Scorecards - Everyone will receive a scorecard with performance percentage
 ## Weekly Goals
 ### Week 1 (July 12-16)
 #### Bryce:
+- Login and Signup
 - I will be going to work on user authentication where the user can create there account and log in to see the schedules.
 I will be working on the users table to save login information to database.

 - I will be going to set up our home page and add minimal styling.